Overview of Retirement Tax Friendliness

 Social Security

 Most states do not tax Social Security income whatsoever.
 Some of these, like Texas and Florida, do not have an income tax at all.
 Others provide a specific deduction or exemption for Social Security retirement benefits.
-The 11 states that tax Social Security are Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah and Vermont.
+As of 2025, there are just nine states that tax Social Security: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah, Vermont and West Virginia.

-Among these states, 11 provide some sort of deduction, credit or income limit to minimize or offset the cost of the tax for retirees.
-Beginning in tax year 2022, New Mexico amended its law to offer most seniors a tax exemption.
-Individuals with income under $100,000 (joint filers, surviving spouses and heads of household under $150,000) do not have to pay taxes on Social Security benefits.
+Among these states, most provide some sort of deduction, credit or income limit to minimize or offset the cost of the tax for retirees.
+Beginning in 2024, Missouri, Kansas and Nebraska completely eliminated their taxes on Social Security benefits, and by 2026, West Virginia will entirely phase out its tax on benefits.

 Retirement Account and Pension Income